AdityaPawar162/payload_visualization_and_metrics/README.md

 ```

 ## Building the package
-1. Create a ROS 2 workspace(if you don't have one already):
+1. Create a ROS 2 workspace(if you don't have one alaready):
 ```sh
 mkdir -p ~/ros2_ws/src
 cd ~/ros2_ws/src